CEO’s Insight: 5 Ways to Become More Proactive [Video]

 Fred Krieger is the Founder & CEO of Scoro, the all-in-one business management software that helps creative companies to work smarter, not harder.
-Scoro has a team of over 60 people in offices across Europe and the US, and customers in more than 50 countries worldwide.
-Recently, Deloitte named Scoro as one of the fastest growing tech companies in Europe – a result of a truly innovative product, and forward-thinking leadership supported by strong teamwork.
+Scoro has a team of over 100 people in offices across Europe and the US, and customers in more than 60 countries worldwide.

 Besides being a successful leader in the tech world, Fred Krieger has also been an award-winning music producer and songwriter for more than 20 years.
 He has always been inspired by finding ways to be more productive, work more efficiently and getting things done by methods of time management.